Long Term Care Integration Project (LTCIP)

 Coordinated Care Initiative (CCI)

 In July 2012, legislation was passed in California that established the Coordinated Care Initiative (CCI) to transform the State’s Medi-Cal (Medicaid) care delivery system.
 CCI integrates the administration of medical, behavioral, and long-term care services for older adults and persons with disabilities into a single organized delivery system.

-San Diego was selected as one of eight California counties to implement CCI.
+San Diego was selected as one of seven California counties to implement CCI.
 Implementation began in San Diego County in April 2014.

 What is the Coordinated Care Initiative (CCI)?